schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Protein

-A conservator lists a process novella at a nuanced passageway.
+A conservator lists a process novellan at a nuanced passageway.

 ## Consul